The structure of a local embedding and applications to Chern classes of weighted blow-ups: The moduli space

 \section{The moduli space $\ol{M}_{0,m}'(\PP^n, d)$}

 Let $m, n, d$ be nonnegative integers.
-In this section we apply the general theory for weighted blow-ups along regular local embeddings to calculate the total Chern class of the moduli space of stable maps $\ol{M}_{0,m}(\PP^n,d)$.
+In this section we apply the general theory for weighted blow-ups along local embeddings of smooth stacks to calculate the total Chern class of the moduli space of stable maps $\ol{M}_{0,m}(\PP^n,d)$.
 We first set up the context by briefly recalling the blow-up constructions of $\ol{M}_{0,m}(\PP^n,d)$ from \cite{noi1} (for $m=1$), \cite{noi2} (for $m>1$), and \cite{noi3} (for $m=0$).
 They pertain to a family of smooth Deligne-Mumford stacks $\ol{M}_{0,\cA}(\PP^n,d,a)$, and of weighted blow-ups